 Mark started his teaching career at College of William and Mary before moving to Washington University in St. Louis where he was a professor for 31 years.
 His group used NMR to study metal-hydrides with potential applications for hydrogen fuel storage.
 His interests evolved from molecular rotations and diffusion in molecular solids to systems at high pressures, including development of diamond-anvil cell NMR.
 He was also involved in use of hyperpolarized helium-3 for the study of ventilation and micro-structure in human lungs.
 He retired from his professorship to join ABQMR where he has worked on earth's-field NMR and other development of NMR techniques and hardware.

 Hilary joined ABQMR in 2016 as a postdoctoral fellow after receiving her PhD in Chemical Engineering from the University of Cambridge.
-She became a staff scientist two years later and was elected Vice-President of ABQMR in October 2019.
+She became a staff scientist two years later, was elected vice president of ABQMR in 2019 and president in 2020.
 Prior to starting her PhD, she had used MR to study bacterial and algal alginate gels at Montana State University and silica gels at Chalmers University, Sweden.
 She was funded by the Gates-Cambridge Scholarship and during her PhD she significantly enhanced the speed of the ultrashort echo time (UTE) pulse sequence.
 She was able to acquire 1D and 2D images of millisecond scale processes, and applied it to imaging of bubble dynamics in a model fluidized bed.
 At ABQMR she enjoys the challenges that each new project brings and is continually learning about the breadth of applications in which NMR can be useful.

 Jeanne joined ABQMR in 2018 as front office staff.
 She recently retired after 18 years at LRRI as a buyer.
 She is a native of California and has lived in Albuquerque for 28 years after living in Sicily, California, and Texas.